The Dance Manifesto expresses the core messages of the “I love dance/J’aime la danse” campaign:

-The Dance Manifesto is also available and translated in French, Armenian, Dutch, Farsi, Greek, Italian, Portuguese, Spanish and Russian.
+It is currently available and translated in French, Arabic, Armenian, Dutch, Farsi, Greek, Italian, Portuguese, Spanish and Russian.
 Other languages will follow as soon as available.

 We declare that dance, in all its diverse expressions, is a force for social good and